tobyweston/blog/source/_posts/2015-11-29-homebrew-temperature-logger.md

 ## The Hardware

 ## The Software

+### Setup the Pi

+Make sure you have the following line in your `/boot/config.txt`.
+It will load the GPIO driver and any attached temperature sensor should be automatically detected.

+    dtoverlay=w1-gpio`

+### Setup the Data Logging Software

 The [`temperature-machine`](https://bitbucket.org/toby_weston/temperature-machine) software records temperature measurements storing it in a round robin database.
 It generates charts from this and serves up the data via a HTTP server.
-It's written in Scala and once you've setup SBT, cloned the Git repository onto your Pi Zero, build the binary with
+It's written in Scala and once you've setup SBT (see these [instructions](http://www.scala-sbt.org/0.13/docs/Manual-Installation.html)), clone the Git repository onto your Pi and build the binary.

+    $ mkdir ~/code
+    $ git clone https://toby_weston@bitbucket.org/toby_weston/temperature-machine.git ~/code/temperature-machine
+    $ cd ~/code/temperature-machine
     $ sbt -J-Xmx512m -J-Xms512m assembly

 Then run from the project folder with